Setzer Gabbiani: Appearances

 Setzer Gabbiani is a character in the 1994 Square Enix video game Final Fantasy VI.
 Fighting using dice, darts and thrown playing cards, he is a renowned gambler and owner of the Blackjack, an airship-based casino.
 The protagonists, in need of an airship, discover that he plans to kidnap the star of an upcoming opera.
 Realizing one of the women in their group, Celes, resembles the starlet, she poses as her to entrap Setzer.
 When he arrives, she makes a coin-flip wager with him that she'll go with him if he wins, and if he loses he joins the protagonists in their opposition of the game's Gestahlian Empire.
 Setzer agrees and loses the wager, though upon discovering it was a two-headed coin joins the group regardless, both due to the harm the Empire is doing to his lifestyle and respecting Celes' willingness to use underhanded tactics.

 However, at the conclusion of the game's first half the world has been devastated, the party separated, and the Blackjack destroyed.
 Celes finds Setzer drinking heavily in despair, but encourages him to keep going.
 He takes the group to the tomb of his friend Darril and reveals his past as they descend the staircase into it: originally, the two of them used their airships to compete to be the fastest people in the world.
 However, her ship crashed after a test flight, and Setzer recovered it and rebuilt it at the site of her grave.
 Her ship taking flight once more with Setzer in command, the group proceeds to try and find the rest of their allies to take on the game's main antagonist, Kefka.

 In other games, Setzer appears as a playable character in Final Fantasy Brave Exvius, Final Fantasy Record Keeper, and Dissidia Final Fantasy Opera Omnia.
 He also appears in Kingdom Hearts II as the reigning champion of the false Twilight Town's Struggle tournament, where he fights the character Roxas.
+He can also challenge Sora in the real Twilight Town in an optional sidequest.
 In Kingdom Hearts, he is voiced by Ryōtarō Okiayu in Japanese and Crispin Freeman in English, with Okiayu reprising the role for Opera Omnia.
 Outside of video games, cards representing Setzer have been produced for the Final Fantasy Trading Card Game and Magic: The Gathering.